kajalrawat3603/KajalRawat_SymptomAI_Google_Girl_Hackathon_2024/README.md

 - **Disease prediction:** Users can input symptoms, and the application predicts potential diseases.
 - **Disease-specific diagnosis:** The application provides detailed information about predicted diseases, including descriptions and precautions.
 - **Disease-specific tests:** Users can take specific tests for diseases like diabetes, heart disease, and Parkinson's disease to get more accurate predictions.
+- **Report generation:** Generate reports summarizing disease predictions and precautions also Download these reports for personal records or further consultation.

 ## Technologies Used